networkx/nx-guides/content/facebook_notebook.md

 Also, the average degree of a node can be seen.
 * On average, a node is connected to almost 44 other nodes, also known as neighbors of the node.
-* This has been calculated by creating a list of all the degrees of the nodes and using `numpy.array` to find the mean of created list.
+* This has been calculated by creating a list of all the degrees of the nodes and using `numpy.array` to find the mean of the created list.

 ```{code-cell} ipython3
 np.array(list(dict(G.degree()).values())).mean()